tantalising/Frost/README.md

 ```

 ## Detailed Introduction
-Let's assume a class Person with an age attribute want to notify when its age change.
+Let's assume a class Person with an age attribute wants to notify when its age changes.
 This is how
-The class look:
+the class look:
 ```dart
 class Person {
   Person(this._age);